section-engineering-education/engineering-education/content/articles/creating-simple-visual-augmented-reality-application-in-android/index.md

 ### Application design

 We now need to configure the layout of the application.
-On the activity_main.xml window modify existing codes to these shown below
+On the activity_main.xml window under layout folder modify existing codes to these shown below.

 ![alt text](/engineering-education/creating-simple-visual-augmented-reality-application-in-android/mainactivity.png)

+Note that we change the layout from the dafault layout to relative layout.

 ### Java codes
 These codes are written in the MainActivity.Java window.
 These codes are: